TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 19/John 19.13.md

 ---

-When Pilate therefore heard these words, he brought Jesus out, and sat down on the judgment-seat at a place called The Pavement, but in Hebrew, Gabbatha.
+When Pilate therefore heard these words, he brought Jesus out, and sat down on the judgment seat at a place called "The Pavement," but in Hebrew, "Gabbatha."